NVIDIA/grace-cpu-benchmarking-guide/src/platform.md

 # Platform Configuration

-Before benchmarking,you should check whether the platform conﬁguration is optimal for the target benchmark.
-The optimal conﬁguration might vary by benchmark, but there are some common high- level settings of which you should be aware.
+Before benchmarking,you should check whether the platform configuration is optimal for the target benchmark.
+The optimal configuration might vary by benchmark, but there are some common high- level settings of which you should be aware.
 For a more comprehensive guide to platform tuning, refer to the NVIDIA Grace Hopper and Grace CPU Platform Tuning Guide.

 ## Software Environment